 Richard Alexander is Chairman of the firm.
-Mr. Alexander's practice involves some of the most significant enforcement, supervisory, and governance matters affecting the financial services industry.
+Richard's practice involves some of the most significant enforcement, supervisory, and governance matters affecting the financial services industry.

-Mr. Alexander represents financial services companies and their officers and directors, as well as accountants, attorneys, and other professionals, in significant enforcement or investigative proceedings brought by federal or state agencies.
-He has led the firm's representation of clients in high-profile matters initiated by, among others, the Board of Governors of the Federal Reserve System, the Federal Deposit Insurance Corporation, the Office of the Comptroller of the Currency, the US Securities and Exchange Commission, and the Consumer Financial Protection Bureau.
+Richard represents financial services companies and their officers and directors, as well as accountants, attorneys, and other professionals, in significant enforcement or investigative proceedings brought by federal or state agencies.
+He has led the firm's representation of clients in high-profile matters initiated by, among others, the Board of Governors of the Federal Reserve System, the Federal Deposit Insurance Corporation, the Office of the Comptroller of the Currency, the U.S. Securities and Exchange Commission, and the Consumer Financial Protection Bureau.

-Prior to joining the firm, Mr. Alexander served in the Enforcement and Compliance Division of the Office of the Comptroller of the Currency.
+Prior to joining the firm, Richard served in the Enforcement and Compliance Division of the Office of the Comptroller of the Currency.
 He served as the Managing Partner of the firm from 2005 through 2015.

 - District of Columbia